Music censorship: South Africa

-The South African Broadcasting Corporation (SABC) developed a record libraries, where all record companies were forced to submit their records to have their lyrics reviewed.
-Records that had banned lyrics, including those that influenced public opinion, were destroyed. in 1980, the SABC banned Pink Floyd's "Another Brick in the Wall," as it contained the lyrics "we don't want your education," which were seen as influencing public opinion.
+The SABC developed a record libraries, where all record companies were forced to submit their records to have their lyrics reviewed.
+Records that had banned lyrics, including those that influenced public opinion, were destroyed.
+In 1980, the SABC banned Pink Floyd's "Another Brick in the Wall," as it contained the lyrics "we don't want your education," which were seen as influencing public opinion.
 The SABC also banned "Cry Freedom" written by George Fenton and Jonas Gwanwa due to its association with Nelson Mandela, and Roger Lucey's "Lungile Tabalaza" and "You Only Need Say Nothing."

-In 1985, a group known as Artists United Against Apartheid, composed of various artists in the west, formed to protest the apartheid in South Africa.
-The group produced the album Sun City, expressing their support for the boycotting of Sun City luxury resort where artists performed frequently.
-In the song "(I Ain't Gonna' Play) Sun City" (1985), featuring artists such as Bob Dylan and Bruce Springsteen, the lyrics encouraged other artists not to perform at Sun City during the apartheid, calling for justice.
-The artists involved in the Sun City album partook in self-censorship, boycotting Sun City throughout the apartheid.
+In 1985, a group known as Artists United Against Apartheid released Sun City, an album protesting the apartheid in South Africa.
+Its title track references Sun City—a luxury resort in the bantustan of Bophuthatswana that frequently hosted concerts by major musicians.
+The song encouraged other artists not to perform at Sun City during the apartheid, calling for justice.